 There are more museums here than you can shake an iron pipe at.
 If all things old and industrial genuinely get you excited, the best bet looks to be a year's membership for the day.
-These can be bought at any of the ten main attractions but, saying that, everybody arranges everything online these days, right fans?
+These can be bought at any of the 10 main attractions but, saying that, everybody arranges everything online these days, right kids?

 There's no point trying to delay the inevitable so here's the bridge that named that toon...
 Ironbridge!...
 'Say what you see!'

 The world's first arch bridge to be cast in iron!...
 'It's good but it's not quite right!'
 WHAT?

 There's a theory that the prototype was made in nearby Highley so Highley stakes that claim, unlikely.
 Nonsense or not, this one's known worldwide and was built to simply showcase the nearby village of Coalbrookdale's smelting prowess.

 Top-notch coffee and cake with a selection of local artwork for sale and all rated highly by advising trippers but closed on Mondays and Tuesdays.

 The name is a colloquialism from the States that means to get rid of something as in...
 'Hey buddy, don't 80-six that annual membership to the museums'.
 You never know, there might be another visit later in the year despite it being a 220-mile drive.

 Nothing, as was thought, to do with even though he was a very busy boy in these parts.

 Local iron-man Abraham Darby and the architect Thomas Pritchard engineered all of this.
 It was a fiddly job and took eight years from conception to being able to carry a carriage and after its completion, Telford mocked its over-engineering.